 Navio is an autopilot shield for Raspberry Pi.
-Navio eliminates the need in having multiple controllers onboard making development easier and increasing robustness.
-Add Wi-Fi or 3G connectivity by simply plugging a device in the USB port, compress video from a camera or even run image recogniton, these are some features previously unavailable on autopilot platforms.
-Navio extends connectivity and allows control of all kinds of moving robots: cars, boats, submarines, multirotors, planes.
-For accurate knowledge of position and orientation Navio is equipped with inertial measurement unit and GPS with raw data.
+It was designed both for your own custom robotic projects and as an experimental platform for Linux version of APM (ArduPilot).
+Navio eliminates the need in multiple controllers onboard making development easier and increasing robustness.
+Add WiFi or 3G connectivity by simply plugging a device in the USB port, compress video from a camera or even run image recognition.
+Navio extends connectivity and allows control of all kinds of moving robots: cars, boats, multirotors, planes.
+For accurate knowledge of position and orientation Navio is equipped with IMU and GPS receiver (optionally with raw data).

 - 13 PWM outputs to control servos

 - GPS receiver (with raw data option)

 - 4-channel 16bit ADC

 - Standard (DF13) I2C, SPI, UART ports